External Ids for CYCS Gene

 GeneCards Summary for CYCS Gene

 CYCS (Cytochrome C, Somatic) is a Protein Coding gene.
-Diseases associated with CYCS include thrombocytopenia 4 and autosomal thrombocytopenia with normal platelets.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include iron ion binding and protein serine/threonine phosphatase activity.
+Diseases associated with CYCS include Thrombocytopenia 4 and Autosomal Thrombocytopenia With Normal Platelets.
+Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and Activation of BH3-only proteins.
+GO annotations related to this gene include iron ion binding and electron carrier activity.

 UniProtKB/Swiss-Prot for CYCS Gene